EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-vserver/vpn-vserver.md

 Binds the authentication policy to a tertiary chain which will be used only for group extraction.
 The user will not authenticate against this server, and this will only be called if primary and/or secondary authentication has succeeded.

 <b>gotoPriorityExpression</b>
+Applicable only to advance vpn session policy.
 Expression or other value specifying the next policy to evaluate if the current policy evaluates to TRUE.
 Specify one of the following values:
 * NEXT - Evaluate the policy with the next higher priority number.
 * END - End policy evaluation.
-* USE_INVOCATION_RESULT - Applicable if this policy invokes another policy label.
-If the final goto in the invoked policy label has a value of END, the evaluation stops.
-If the final goto is anything other than END, the current policy label performs a NEXT.
-* A default syntax or classic expression that evaluates to a number.
+* A default syntax or expression that evaluates to a number.
 If you specify an expression, the number to which it evaluates determines the next policy to evaluate, as follows:
 *  If the expression evaluates to a higher numbered priority, the policy with that priority is evaluated next.
 * If the expression evaluates to the priority of the current policy, the policy with the next higher numbered priority is evaluated next.